This section of Ch. 6 will cover the following topics:

 Following the steps above, write a summary of the Murray essay.

-Your summary should be a single paragraph (at least 100 words but no more than 200).
+Your summary should be a single paragraph (at least 150 words, but no more than 200).
 Be sure your paragraph has a topic sentence, clear supporting points, and a concluding comment.

 An evaluation judges the value of something and determines its worth.
 Evaluations are based on set standards, influenced by opinion and prior knowledge.
 At work, a supervisor may evaluate an employee based on how well he meets the company’s goals, but the evaluation also includes the supervisor’s opinion and prior experience of the employee.

-In college, when a student expresses an opinion about a document or a topic, that evaluation should be based on specific , careful reading, and any prior knowledge.
+In college, when a student expresses an opinion about a piece of writing or a topic, that evaluation should be based on specific , careful reading, and any prior knowledge.

 Following is an evaluation paragraph on the Adler essay: